-Toxins in skincare, agriculture and air pollution get a lot of air time.
+Toxins in skincare, agriculture, and air pollution get a lot of air time.
 You would no doubt have heard strange-sounding names like phthalates, chlorpyrifos, parabens, and propylene glycol flung around.
 These names are becoming more recognizable each day.
 But when it comes to the harmful ingredients in your cleaning products, would you be able to name those?

-Everyone has their favorite when it comes to the brands you opt for to have a clean household.
+Everyone has their favorites when it comes to the brands you opt for to have a clean household.
 However, even if you have been using a particular brand for decades, they can contain a wide range of toxins.
 Even those that fall within the rules of regulation.

 Our homes are supposed to be our safest spaces, where we spend a large amount of our time.